DimensionSoftware/instant-skeleton/README.md

 5. **How can I enable &amp; disable features with zero impact for those unused?**

-       We've implemented [The Famous TODO Example](https://todo.powerbulletin.com) for you to demonstrate building high-level functionality.
+       We've implemented [The Famous TODO Example](https://todo.powerbulletin.com) for you to demonstrate building high-level functionality with Instant Skeleton.
 Don't need it anymore?
 Disable it--easy:

        ```sh
        vim shared/features.ls